kaye360/js-projects/star-rating/readme.md

 # Star rating component

+## V2 is much better, check that one out.
+It uses mostly css

 Can be easily used multiple times on the same page if needed

 Instantiate JS like this